Can weed help you drink less? Scientists study how well 'California sober' works

 "It is an important signal that we're detecting," says Metrik.
 "It is telling us that cannabinoids could play a potential therapeutic role in alcohol use disorder."

 Previous research has suggested that cannabis may reduce alcohol cravings and how much people drink.
-But the results relied on observational studies, which are less reliable and can be muddied by other factors.
+But the results have been largely inconclusive, in part because the data often come from observational studies, which are less reliable and can be muddied by other factors.
 Animal studies have also indicated potential biological mechanisms behind weed's effect on alcohol; however, there's a question of how much this applies to humans.

-The new results also build on what a team of researchers in Colorado reported earlier this year in a slightly different experiment.
+The new study also builds on what a team of researchers in Colorado reported earlier this year in a slightly different experiment.

 There, participants instead picked up their marijuana from a dispensary, smoked it at home and then visited a mobile lab parked nearby, where they were offered alcoholic beverages.